In just a few days, the price to enjoy America’s great outdoors will be going up — at least for seniors.

 Right now, Americans ages 62 and older can score a senior lifetime pass to national parks, monuments and other federal recreational lands for just $10.
-But according to AARP, the pass price is expected to jump to $80 — the same fee charged for a standard annual pass — later this year.
+But on Monday, Aug.
+28, the pass price will jump to $80 — the same fee charged for a standard annual pass.

 Here are three ways to get a senior pass now before the price soars: